Cyb3rWard0g/HELK/ti/readme.md

 # Download and configuration file for integrating OTX Data with HELK

-## Installing OTX python module and Download TI feeds
+## Install OTX python module and Download TI feeds
 Install OTX python module with ` pip install OTXv2 ` (in your local server, not in docker).
 For more information please go, https://github.com/AlienVault-OTX/OTX-Python-SDK.

 Place helkOTX.py to /HELK/docker/helk-logstash/enrichments/cti/ folder.(in your local server, not in docker).
 Since HELK already mounted with your local system on helk-logstash/enrichments/cti folder.